Hexadite/acs-keyvault-agent/README.md

 An Azure Key Vault agent container that grabs secrets from Azure Key Vault securely and passes them to other containers in its pod, either by shared volume or Kubernetes secrets objects

 # How does it work?
-The Azure Key Vault agent container does the following
+The Azure Key Vault agent container does the following, when writing to shared volume -
 * It runs before any other container as an init-container
 * It connects to Azure Key Vault using the cluster's service principle
 * It then grabs the desired secrets and/or certificates from Azure Key Vault and stores them in a shared volume (memory only - tmpfs)
 * If a secret refers to a key that is backing a certificate, both private key and certificate are exported as pem
 * It terminates and let other containers run
-* Finally, other containers have access to the secrets using a shared volume
+* Finally, other containers have access to the secrets using a shared volume When creating Kubernetes secrets objects -
+* It connects to Azure Key Vault using the cluster's service principle
+* It then grabs the desired secrets and/or certificates from Azure Key Vault and stores them as Kubernetes secrets objects.
+These objects are stored unencrypted by default in etcd, and are readable by other pods in the namespace, which is something to keep in mind.

 # Advantages
 * Secrets are stored securely in Azure Key Vault